-These days, it takes a village to make a purchase decision.
-Gone are the days of calling up Joe from IT, catching up over lunch, and closing the deal a week later.
-Today’s sales reps get to woo an entire buying committee.
+Gone are the days of a sales rep calling up Joe from IT, catching up over lunch, and closing the deal a week later.
+Today’s sales reps have to woo an entire buying committee.

-To navigate this increasingly complex process, you turn to your trusty CRM.
+To navigate this increasingly complex process, you might turn to your trusty customer relationship management (CRM) tool.
 There’s just one problem: a CRM gives you valuable data, but it’s just that—data without context.
-Your CRM can’t circle the stakeholder you absolutely have to win over.
+Your CRM can’t circle the stakeholder you have to win over.
 It doesn’t mark the biggest naysayers with a red X. In short, it doesn’t show the complex relationships that can make or break a deal.
 The data is accessible, but is it usable?
 This is where account mapping comes in.

 Sales account maps help you get the most from your data by filling in the gaps and connecting the dots throughout the sales cycle.
 In this post, we break down how and why you should be using them.